jprochazk/uecs/docs/index.md

 ```
 If the entity doesn't exist, or it doesn't have the component, `World.get` returns `undefined`, similarly to `World.remove`.

-Finally, we get to to one of the main highlights of the library - world views and fast iteration:
+Finally, we get to to one the main highlight of *μECS* - fast iteration:
 ```ts
 world.view(A, B, C).each((entity, a, b, c) => {
     // do something with the entity and components
 });
 ```
 Iteration works by creating a non-owning `View` into the `World`.
-You pass a callback to `View.each`, which iterates over all entities matching the criteria, and calls the callback with each entity and combination of components you queried for.
-It's safe to emplace or remove components from the entity inside the callback body.
+You pass a callback to `View.each`, which iterates over all entities matching the criteria, and calls the callback with each entity and the combination of components you queried for.

-Be careful about creating new entities, though.
+While it's safe to emplace or remove components from the entity inside the callback body, be careful about creating new entities.
 A `View` is lazy, which means that it fetches the entity and component data only when it needs to.

-If you create an entity with the same archetype as the one you're currently iterating over, it will appear at some point during the iteration:
+For example, if you create an entity with the same archetype as the one you're currently iterating over, it will be fetched at a later time:
 ```ts
 const Test { constructor(value) { this.value = value; } }
 const world = new World;